 According to the USDA, a 128 gm cup of raw carrots has 10,605 micrograms of beta-carotene, making it one of the best dietary sources of the nutrient.
 A cup of frozen, cooked (boiled), and drained carrots gives you a whopping 11,971 micrograms of beta-carotene.
 Carrot juice is even better, giving you the goodness of multiple carrots in one easy-to-consume glass.2

 The carotenoids in carrots react with free radicals, countering their effect and making the vegetable a powerful antioxidant.
 These free radicals have a central role to play in cancers brought on by oxidative stress, exposure to environmental toxins, and ionizing radiation.
-Consuming carrots may therefore help the body to ward off the ill effects of free radicals, cancer being one of them.3
+Consuming carrots may therefore help the body to

 Can Its Antioxidants Cure Cancer?